Discontinuity of Straightening in Anti-holomorphic Dynamics: I: Anti-holomorphic Dynamics, and Global Structure of The Multicorns

 \subsection{Hyperbolic Components of Odd Periods, and Bifurcations}

-One of the main features of the antiholomorphic parameter spaces is the existence of abundant parabolics.
-In particular, the boundaries of odd period hyperbolic components of the tricorns consist only of parabolic parameters. \begin{lemma}[Indifferent Dynamics of Odd Period] The boundary of a hyperbolic component of odd period $k$ consists entirely of parameters having a parabolic orbit of exact period $k$.
+One of the main features of anti-holomorphic parameter spaces is the existence of abundant parabolics.
+In particular, the boundaries of odd period hyperbolic components of the multicorns consist only of parabolic parameters. \begin{lemma}[Indifferent Dynamics of Odd Period] The boundary of a hyperbolic component of odd period $k$ consists entirely of parameters having a parabolic orbit of exact period $k$.
 In local conformal coordinates, the $2k$-th iterate of such a map has the form $z\mapsto z+z^{q+1}+\ldots$ with $q\in\{1,2\}$. \end{lemma}

-\begin{proof} See \cite[Lemma 2.5]{MNS}. \end{proof} This leads to the following classification of odd periodic parabolic points. \begin{definition}[Parabolic Cusps] A parameter $c$ will be called a {\em cusp point} if it has a parabolic periodic point of odd period such that $q=2$ in the previous lemma.
+\begin{proof} See \cite[Lemma~2.5]{MNS}. \end{proof} This leads to the following classification of odd periodic parabolic points. \begin{definition}[Parabolic Cusps] A parameter $c$ will be called a {\em cusp point} if it has a parabolic periodic point of odd period such that $q=2$ in the previous lemma.
 Otherwise, it is called a \emph{simple} parabolic parameter. \end{definition}

-In holomorphic dynamics, the local dynamics in attracting petals of parabolic periodic points is well-understood: there is a local coordinate $\psi$ which conjugates the first-return dynamics to translation by $+1$ in a right half plane (see Milnor~\cite[Section~10]{M1new}.
+In holomorphic dynamics, the local dynamics in attracting petals of parabolic periodic points is well-understood: there is a local coordinate $\psi$ which conjugates the first-return dynamics to translation by $+1$ in a right half plane \cite[\S 10]{M1new}.
 Such a coordinate $\psi$ is called a \emph{Fatou coordinate}.
 Thus the quotient of the petal by the dynamics is isomorphic to a bi-infinite cylinder, called the \emph{Ecalle cylinder}.
 Note that Fatou coordinates are uniquely determined up to addition by a complex constant.

-In antiholomorphic dynamics, the situation is at the same time restricted and richer.
+In anti-holomorphic dynamics, the situation is at the same time restricted and richer.
 Indifferent dynamics of odd period is always parabolic because for an indifferent periodic point of odd period $k$, the $2k$-th iterate is holomorphic with positive real multiplier, hence parabolic as described above.
-On the other hand, additional structure is given by the antiholomorphic intermediate iterate.
+On the other hand, additional structure is given by the anti-holomorphic intermediate iterate.